What guides your giving? Learn how David M. Rubenstein, co-founder and co-chairman of The Carlyle Group, approaches his philanthropy

 Pursuing his philanthropic passions

-Rubenstein’s philanthropic journey began in earnest in his mid-fifties, when The Caryle Group had become very successful.
+David’s philanthropic journey began in earnest in his mid-fifties, when The Carlyle Group had become very successful.
 At age 54 he made the Forbes 400 list, which trigged his realization that he was two-thirds of the way through his life and needed to start thinking what to do with his wealth.
 He says he didn’t want to buy yachts or more homes or other things he didn’t need.
 The other three alternative uses for his money were to: gift it to his children, give it away while he was still alive, or give it away after he was dead.
-He decided that it was time to begin thoughtfully making an impact with his money; he opted to give the money away during his lifetime and became one of the first 40 signers of “The Giving Pledge.”
+Deciding that it was time to begin thoughtfully making an impact with his money, he opted to give the money away during his lifetime and became one of the first 40 signers of “The Giving Pledge”.

 Although 90% of his giving goes to education, medical research, and social programs, his true passion is what he calls “patriotic philanthropy,” which includes the gifting of momentous documents to improve historical literacy.

-His interest in gifting historical documents to the nation started when Rubenstein was offered the opportunity to buy Magna Carta.
+His interest in gifting historical documents to the nation started when David was offered the opportunity to buy Magna Carta.
 He discovered that many U.S. citizens don’t know that this document formed the basis for American liberties and rights.
-He noted that 74% of Americans cannot name the three branches of government.
+He noted that a significant percentage of Americans cannot name the three branches of government.
 By purchasing Magna Carta along with other significant historical documents for public display, he’s hoping Americans viewing them may be inspired to learn more about their country’s history.

 He also has provided funding for a range of national monuments and memorials, as well as the homes of America’s founders, including the Washington Monument, the Lincoln Memorial, the U.S. Marine Corps War Memorial, and Thomas Jefferson’s Monticello.